Deciding which country you want to dropship to plays a pivotal role in the success of your business.

 And similar to the U.S, the majority of the people there speak English, so language barriers would be the least of your worries.

-The Canadian eCommerce market was estimated to be worth around $31 billion in 2020 making it the ninth-largest market in the world.
+The Canadian eCommerce revenue was estimated to be worth around $66.9 billion by the end of 2022, making it one of the largest market size in the world.

 However, the reason why it has earned this spot on the list is due to its high number of millennial shoppers.

 Millennials are known to make impulsive purchases and in Canada, 28% of online shoppers are millennials – which is good news for dropshippers.

 And since Canada is another English-speaking country, it’s easier to operate there.

 The Australian eCommerce market comes right behind the Canadian at an estimated value of $27 billion.

 Over the years, the market has also grown by 27%.
 In addition to that, social media usage in Australia is at an all-time high with Facebook being the most used social site.

 So if you plan on launching a dropshipping store there, then Facebook ad campaigns are the way to go.